bvalarezo/DnsPoison/README.txt

 If neither flag is specified, dnspoison.py will sniff packets from a network interface and forge dns responses with the local machine's IP address as an answer.

-To see results, see test directory
+To see results, see test directory and dns.pcap

 Example output: